ryanwhalen/patent_similarity_data/README.md

 patentd2v.py provides replication code for the Doc2Vec model computation, and vector extraction.

 write_sim_data_to_db.py provides code that will update a local version of a patent database with tables containing the patent similarity data shared at Zenodo: [LINK TO DATA HERE]

+To reference this work, please cite: [CITATION HERE]